googlesamples/leanback-showcase/README.md

 git clone https://github.com/googlesamples/leanback-showcase.git
 ```

-- In the local.properties file add the location to your Android SDK (You need to install Android SDK 'N').
+- Create a local.properties file if you haven't set ANDROID_HOME (You need to install Android SDK 'N').
 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV emulator or device (such as a Nexus Player).
+- Open Live Channels [App][live] in your Android TV to add simulated TV channel service.

 ## Screenshots